edenbwt/PSA_TU_Custom_ECU/README.md

 This connector is widely used by BOSCH ECUs, such as the BOSCH 0 261 203 912 (MP5.2) used with the TU engine.
 ![alt text](https://github.com/edenbwt/PSA_TU_Custom_ECU/blob/main/connector/IMG_5122-900x1200.jpg?raw=true)

+#### BOSCH ME7.2, ME7.3, MP7.2, MP7.3
+Those ECUs use a different type of connector header, but it's pretty hard to find.
+I'll do more research to identify the correct header pin, as it's likely to be needed for the TU5JP4 swap.

 ---

 ## License